 UK Stocks-Factors to watch on March 9

-March 9 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 419 points on Monday, according to financial bookmakers.
+March 9 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 419 points on Monday, according to financial bookmakers, with futures down 9.5% ahead of cash markets open.

+* EUROPEAN FUTURES: European futures tumbled 10% as the launch of a price war between Saudi Arabia and Russia sent oil prices crashing, adding to fears the world was sliding into recession on the back of the coronavirus epidemic.

+* BRITAIN'S FCA: Britain's Financial Conduct Authority said it was reviewing whether market participants are getting value for money for the data they buy from stock exchanges and other vendors.

+* CINEWORLD: Cineworld CINE.L said its biggest shareholder Global City Theatres B.V. had agreed to sell around 7.9% of the British cinema operator for about 116 million pounds ($152.61 million) to buyers including Singapore sovereign wealth fund GIC.

-* COVID-19: Britain on Sunday advises citizens against all but essential travel to a number of areas in northern Italy because of the spread of coronavirus there.
+* COVID-19: Britain on Sunday advised citizens against all but essential travel to a number of areas in northern Italy because of the spread of coronavirus there.

 * WIZZ AIR: A Wizz Air WIZZ.L press conference in Abu Dhabi scheduled for Tuesday, where Chief Executive Jozsef Varadi was due to attend, has been cancelled due to the coronavirus, organisers said on Sunday.